-Mars' report also detailed progress in increasing yields and improving agricultural practices in its West African cocoa supply chain.
-By the end of 2012, 17 Cocoa Development Centers (CDCs), aimed at providing farmers with the tools, techniques and training to cultivate high-quality yields, had been opened by Mars and its key collaborators in the Ivory Coast.
+Mars’ report also detailed progress in increasing yields and improving agricultural practices in its west African cocoa supply chain.
+By the end of 2012, 17 Cocoa Development Centers (CDCs), aimed at providing farmers with the tools, techniques and training to cultivate high-quality yields, had been opened by Mars and its key collaborators in Côte d’Ivoire.
 Mars has set a bold target to source 100% of its cocoa from certified sources by 2020.

-Given the huge structural challenges facing the West African cocoa supply chain, along with the continued problems around the worst forms of child labour, Mars' supply chain in Ivory Coast might on the face of it be an unlikely example to illustrate the mutuality principle.
-However, Parkin sees the cocoa supply chain as embodying a "beautiful example" of the mutual dependency between supplier and buyer.
+Given the huge structural challenges facing the west African cocoa supply chain, along with the continued problems around the worst forms of child labour, Mars’ supply chain in Côte d’Ivoire might on the face of it be an unlikely example to illustrate the mutuality principle.
+However, Parkin sees the cocoa supply chain as embodying a “beautiful example” of the mutual dependency between supplier and buyer.

 Acknowledging the “huge amount” that has to be done to make the cocoa supply chain sustainable, Parkin says the importance of the supply chain to the business makes this particular sustainability investment a very easy decision to make.

 “We talk about people, planet and performance, here there’s a fantastic intersection and that makes it extremely compelling, and an extremely easy decision to invest significant amounts of resource and money behind solving it,” he says.